Kirby-Thompson distance for trisections of knotted surfaces: Introduction

 \end{primethm-intro}

 Finally, we remark that the essence of our results also applies to smooth surfaces with boundary that are properly embedded in $B^4$.
-Jeffrey Meier (personal communication) has considered the definition of bridge trisections for properly embedded surfaces with boundary.
-Independent of his work, in this paper, we propose a reasonable definition for surfaces with boundary.
-It is relatively easy to construct surfaces with boundary having bridge trisections, and it should be possible to modify the proof of Meier and Zupan's results to show that all smooth surfaces in $B^4$ do.
-However, in the interests of space, we do not do so in this paper and instead conjecture: \begin{conjecture} Every properly embedded smooth surface $S$ in $B^4$ has a genus 0 bridge trisection. \end{conjecture} Our results for surfaces with boundary should be understood to apply to those surfaces satisfying the conjecture.
-If the conjecture is true, then $\L$ also provides an invariant arising from trisections for, say, slice disks or other surfaces witnessing the 4-ball genus of knots in $S^3$.
+Jeffrey Meier \cite{Meier-Relative} has considered the definition of bridge trisections (of arbitrary genus) for properly embedded surfaces in 4-manifolds with boundary.
+Independent of, but subsequent to, his work, we arrived at an equivalent definition for surfaces in the 4--ball.
+As the theory is still in its infancy, we hope that providing different, more targeted, exposition is helpful.
+Meier proves a more general version of: \begin{theorem*}[Meier] Every properly embedded smooth surface $S$ in $B^4$ has a genus 0 bridge trisection. \end{theorem*} By Meier's theorem, $\L$ provides an invariant arising from trisections for, say, slice disks or other surfaces witnessing the 4-ball genus of knots in $S^3$.